oracle-livelabs/apex/image-semantic-search/3-edit-application/3-edit-application.md

 - Add Shortcuts to the PWA app
 - Include screenshots to be displayed while installing the PWA app

-## Task 1: Add the Image Upload item for image search
+## Task 1: Add Image Upload item for image search

 In this task, you will create a new region Page item to upload image for search.